 Like most Cycladic islands, Paros architecture is all about white houses and churches with blue rooftops.
 But besides picturesque villages, what else Paros has to offer?

-Ferries to Paros
+Ferries to/from Paros

 |Athens- Paros (One way or Round Trip)|

 Mykonos - Paros (One way or Round Trip)

 Naxos - Paros (One way or Round Trip)

 Paros crystallizes as the sporty island: water sports can be done on nearly every beach of the island!

 Kite surfing can be done in Pounta, Golden Beach and Molos, Windsurfing in Pounta, Molos, Antiparos, New Golden Beach (Tserdakia), SUP in Antiparos, Golden Beach, Paros Park (my favourite place!).
 Scuba Diving is offered in Pounta and Aliki.